menu

 Emily Cabrera is a fund development and philanthropy professional with over a decade of experience.
 Learn more about Emily.

-Morgan Kalk is a proud member of Lac La Ronge Indian Band located in Treaty 6 territory, the traditional lands of the Cree, Metis, Saulteaux, Dene, Nakota, Lakota, and Dakota peoples.
+Morgan (Kalk) Wilson is a proud member of Lac La Ronge Indian Band located in Treaty 6 territory, the traditional lands of the Cree, Métis, Saulteaux, Dene, Nakota, Lakota, and Dakota peoples and homelands of the Métis.
 Learn more about Morgan.

 A fundraiser, consultant, teacher and mentor, Rowena Veylan has been working within the non-profit industry since 2003.
 Learn more about Rowena.